ucsb-innovation-workshop/ucsb-innovation-workshop.github.io/docs/access-and-training.md

 ## Who Can Use the Innovation Workshop?

-The Innovation Workshop is available to researchers at UCSB and accommodates a wide range of student research and project teams.
+The Innovation Workshop is available to:

-The Workshop can also support users from outside UCSB.
-If you are an off-campus user interested in using the Workshop, please contact the Workshop Manager to discuss your project and access requirements.
+- UCSB undergraduates, graduate students, post docs, professors, and other university staff working on UC-funded projects
+- Companies that want to use the Innovation Workshop for prototyping or testing new equipment
+- Elementary, middle school, and high school groups for tours and maker activities

+If you are unsure if the Innovation Workshop is the right place for your work, contact the lab manager Brian Dincau (bdincau@ucsb.edu)

 ---